Dominican Republic Adoption

 If you would like more information about our Dominican program call an adoption consultant today at (512)323-9595 or send us an email.

-Children available for adoption from the Dominican Republic range from young toddlers to teens, the average age being 2-4 years old.
+Children available for adoption from the Dominican Republic range from young toddlers to teens.
 They are often abandoned or found working in the streets due to the poor economic situation of their parents.
 Dominican children are of Hispanic descent, or are often bi-racial as there is a large Haitian minority in the country.
 Most children will have brown eyes, light brown or dark brown skin, and black or brown hair.
-Some children may be of pure African or Haitian ethnicity.

 If you would like more information, please give us a call today at (512)323-9595 or send us an email.